Phone: (503) 943-5633

 The Community Programs include 52,000 square feet of community-run organic gardens, a 10,000 square foot orchard, an organic egg project, community kitchens and a market gardeners initiative.
 These myriad programs are an ongoing avenue for community engagement and leadership in the New Columbia and Tamarack neighborhoods.

-A dynamic youth development and employment program engaging youth ages 14 to 18 living in North Portland low-income neighborhoods to operate a 2.5 acre, certified organic, entrepreneurial farm on Sauvie Island, Food Works empowers youth to be leaders in their community, in their schools and in their homes.
+A dynamic youth development and employment program engaging youth ages 14 to 18 living in North Portland low-income neighborhoods in all aspects of planning, growing, selling and donating certified organic produce in North Portland.
+Food Works empowers youth to be leaders in their community, in their schools and in their homes.

 Key goals guide Food Works:

-- Grow the Farm: youth develop skills in sustainable agriculture and land management by being engaged in all aspects of planning, planting, harvesting and caring for a farm producing over 10,000 pounds of organic vegetables.
+- Grow the Garden: youth develop skills in sustainable agriculture by being engaged in all aspects of planning, planting and harvesting organic vegetables in our community gardens.

-- Grow the Business: youth build a variety of skills including marketing and teamwork, retail display, planning, cashiering, and customer service by operating their own farm business and selling their produce at two local farmers markets, New Seasons Market and Village Market.
+- Grow the Business: youth build a variety of skills including marketing and teamwork, retail display, planning, cashiering, and customer service by selling their produce at Village Market in the New Columbia neighborhood.

-- Grow the Community: youth impact their community by being positive role models, assisting community gardeners and volunteering at local hunger relief agencies.
+- Grow the Community: youth impact their community by being positive role models, assisting community gardeners and becoming the "ambassadors of health" in their neighborhoods.

 - Grow the Self: youth learn key job skills such as respectful direct communication, time management, accountability and conflict resolution.
 Each youth sets personal goals for school and work and identifies their steps to success.
 Leadership development and enrichment opportunities are also an important part of the Food Works experience.
 In addition to participating actively in all aspects of program decision making, youth regularly present at professional conferences both locally and nationally.